IBS-International-Business-School/group-research-project-report-drk/GROUP RESEARCH PROJECT REPORT.md

 **Key observations:**

 - The Bias Reporting has the highest mean (3.40), however, the standard deviation is high indicating the workers are not in agreement on whether the reporting system is fair or trustful.
-- The value of Inclusive Leadership (3.39) is quite good, and it means that a significant number of employees are supported by their immediate supervisors.
 - The true overall risk is Representation,because the score is the lowest(3.15).
 It means that the employees feel that leadership fails to represent the diversity of the broader workforce.